-Available for households that heat with a deliverable fuel (oil, wood, propane, kerosene): Levels 1-4 (households up to 200% of federal poverty guideline), the benefit is $550.
-Level 5 (households from 200% of the federal poverty guideline to 60% of the state median income), the benefit is $250.
+Available for households that heat with a deliverable fuel (oil, wood and wood pellets, propane, kerosene, coal): Levels 1-4 (households up to 200% of federal poverty guideline), the benefit is $1,010.
+Level 5 (households from 200% of the federal poverty guideline to 60% of the state median income), the benefit is $500.

-For households that heat with a deliverable fuel (oil, wood, propane, kerosene): $415.
-Eligible households may be eligible to receive up to two Safety Net deliveries of $415 each.
-Vulnerable households may be eligible to receive up to three Safety Net deliveries of $415 each.
+For Level 1-4 households that heat with a deliverable fuel (oil, wood and wood pellets, propane, kerosene, coal): $700.
+Eligible households may be eligible to receive up to two Safety Net deliveries of $700 each.
+Vulnerable households may be eligible to receive up to three Safety Net deliveries of $700 each.
 Households must complete a risk assessment to determine if they qualify for Safety Net Assistance benefits.

 Deliverable fuel heated households who are either without heating fuel, or within one week of being without heating fuel at the time of application, will be eligible to receive prioritized services, including prompt eligibility processing.
-Households determined eligible will receive a fuel delivery authorization within 24 hours of the date of application.
+Households applying under these circumstances will receive a fuel delivery authorization within 18 hours after determination of eligibility.

 By appointment, unless noted.
-People who heat with electric or gas are usually given later appointments.
 People must apply in person, unless they are homebound, and must apply EVERY YEAR.
 If they have received an application form in the mail from DSS, they must call and make an appointment and take their form to their application site when they have their appointment.
 People who are homebound have the option of applying by mail.
 Receiving an application in the mail does NOT mean that the household has applied.

 How to Apply: